OMNIALowCode/omnia3-templates/CV19AppTemplate/README.md

 ## Application Features

 - Automatically generate COVID-19 guideline documents and general workforce recomendations.
-These documents are template-based, allowing companies to easily edit them, if needed.
+These documents are template-based (adapted for Portugal by default), allowing companies to easily edit them, if needed.
 - Upload internal company documents such as Contingency Plan, new time tables, etc, and make them imediatelly available to the workforce;
 - Upload COVID-19 related internal bulletins (separate from other documents)
 - Check the current status of the pandemic on a dedicated "Status" dashboard embeded with the recommended WHO COVID-19 tracker (see dashboard source).